top of page

 Q: Are the British Museum’s exhibitions free in 2026?

 For special exhibitions you will need to buy a ticket.
 These include the Hawaiʻi, Samurai and Bayeux Tapestry shows.
 But general admission to the museum’s permanent collection remains free for everyone.
-Some displays — including Nordic noir and Sufi: life and art are also free to see.
+Some displays — including Early Netherlandish drawings and Sufi: life and art are also free to see.

 Q: Do I need to book tickets in advance?